PacificCommunity/ofp-sam-amped/SPAMPLE/introtext/introduction.md

 ## Plot Types

-There are four plot types available in PIMPLE: bar charts, box plots, time series plots and radar plots.
+There are four plot types available in SPAMPLE: bar charts, box plots, time series plots and radar plots.
 Each of them displays the information in a different way.